 Graduate assistants and tuition scholars are expected to attend the University full-time, and perform various duties for their individual department, such as research assistance to faculty, tutoring, and classroom or laboratory teaching assistance.
-For more information, see:
+For more information, see this web page.

 With the support of the Office of the President, the College of Liberal Arts and Sciences is able to offer a limited number of Graduate Fellowships, which provide full tuition remission and a stipend.
 The fellowship is provided for one year, and is renewable for a second year if the holder of the fellowship remains in good academic standing.
 Applicants who are U.S. citizens and members of an underrepresented group (Asian or Pacific Islander, African American, Hispanic, American Indian or Alaskan Native), and who have been accepted as matriculated into any campus-based graduate program in the Liberal Arts and Sciences, are eligible for consideration for this fellowship.
 Applicants must plan to enter Villanova as full-time students starting in the Fall term.
 Students who have already begun a graduate program at Villanova are not eligible.
 The fellowships are awarded on the basis of academic merit.

 Applicants who wish to be considered for the fellowship should inform the Graduate Program Director of the program to which they are applying of their eligibility and interest by March 15, or they may inform the Graduate Dean directly of their interest, at GSDean@villanova.edu There is no application to complete; notifying us of your wish to be considered is the only step to take.